-Our occupational therapists will work with your child to help them learn to feed themselves so they can become more independent.
+Our occupational and speech therapists will work with your child to help them learn to feed themselves so they can become more independent.

 Feeding an infant or child or teaching them to eat independently can sometimes be challenging.
 Mealtimes may become stressful for both the parent and child, or even turn into battles which both the parent and child dread.